scarletcafe/TASauria/README.md

 ## Acknowledgements

 I would like to thank all BizHawk contributors for having a great impact in keeping the passion for old video games alive.
-TASing is some of the most fun I've had and I hope it continues to inspire people to love these games into the future.
+TASing is some of the most fun I've had, and I hope it continues to inspire people to love these games into the future.